iridescent-dev/iap-swift-lib/README.md

 ### Displaying products
 Let's start with the simplest case: you have a single product.

-You can retrieve all information about this product using the function `InAppPurchase.getProduct("my_product_id")`.
+You can retrieve all information about this product using the function `InAppPurchase.getProductBy(identifier: "my_product_id")`.
 This returns an [SKProduct](https://developer.apple.com/documentation/storekit/skproduct) extended with helpful methods.

 Those are the most important:
  - `productIdentifier: String` - The string that identifies the product to the Apple AppStore.